Arzanico/resume/README.md

   Im from Buenos Aires, Argentina 🇦🇷 but Im living in Kualar Lumpur (MY) right now.

-  Speak Spanish as a Native and English.
+  Spanish English speaker

-  I have work on thing like:
+  I've worked on thing like:
   - ETL.
 For example Web Scraping with Beautifoul Soup, Data Manipulation with Python and Data Storage with Sqlite or PostGreSql
   - Data Minning
   - Natural Language Processing
   - Geo referenced data manipulation

- I used tools like:
+ I've used tools like:
  - Google Cloud Platform
  - Oracle Desktop
  - Microsoft Azure
  - PowerBI
+ - Django
+ - Jupyter Notebooks

 You can find me on the following social networks.
 Also, if you want, you can write me for help with your projects.
 I will be glad to collaborate with nonprofits projects or help beginners programmers.